 If you are sick with any of the following symptoms, stay home: fever, cough, shortness of breath, sore throat, muscle aches, fatigue, chills, shaking with chills, headache, nausea, vomiting or diarrhea, loss of smell or taste.
 Other symptoms such as abdominal pain or lack of appetite have been identified as potential symptoms related to COVID-19 and may prompt further screening, action or investigation by a medical provider.

-Visit https://coronavirus.delaware.gov/testing/ to find a testing location near you.
+Visit https://coronavirus.delaware.gov/testing/ to find a testing location near you, or order a home test kit.

-The two general types of COVID-19 tests include an “active infection” test (a PCR test) to look for presence of the virus that causes COVID-19, or an “immune response” test (an antibody test) to look for evidence of previous infection.
+The two general types of COVID-19 tests include an “active infection” test (PCR tests and antigen tests) to look for presence of the virus that causes COVID-19, or an “immune response” test (an antibody test) to look for evidence of previous infection.

-Different types of PCR tests include a deep nasal swab, a shallow nasal swab that swabs only at the front of the nostrils, a throat swab, or a swab that captures saliva (used at community-based tests).
+PCR and antigen tests may use a deep nasal swab, a shallow nasal swab that swabs only at the front of the nostrils, or a throat swab.
 There are also PCR tests such as the LabCorp pixel test that can be performed by yourself at home.
 For many people, including those without health insurance, the test may come with no upfront cost.
 The test is a painless swab of the front of the nose that is mailed to LabCorp, and results are received electronically.
-More information is available here: https://www.pixel.labcorp.com/at-home-test-kits/covid-19-test.
+More information is available here: https://www.pixel.labcorp.com/state-de.

 Antibody tests can be performed with a finger stick or via a tube of blood drawn by a qualified healthcare provider.
 Antibody tests for COVID-19 are available through healthcare providers and laboratories.
 Check with your healthcare provider to see if they offer antibody tests and whether you should get one.

 The length of time varies.
-Test results coming from a community-based testing event, using the Curative oral/saliva swabs will come back within 72 hours for those who provided an e-mail upon registration.
 Those who did not provide an email can expect a phone call from a DPH representative approximately five days after taking the test.
 Most tests sent to the DPH State Lab are processed within 24 to 48 hours, however, the length of time can vary depending upon the number of tests being run that day.
 If a sample is sent to, and processed by, a commercial lab, your results may take longer as they are sent out of state for testing.

 Maybe.
 Staff in some occupations work with people at higher risk for contracting the disease, like in health care, or long-term care facilities.
 Or, they have more frequent contact with members of the general public who may not be social distancing or wearing face coverings, like in the retail or hospitality (food/hotel) industries.